entangledviews/entangledviews.github.io/_posts/2025-04-30-stratospheric_launch_1.md

 ![dark mode](stratospheric_launch_1/altitude_graph_black.png){: .dark }

 ### Temperature vs Altitude
 Plotting the outside temperature measurements as a function of altitude during the ascent phase shows a nearly inverse linear relation between temperature and altitude up to around $11 \,\mathrm{km}$, after which the temperature begins to increase again.
-This corresponds to the transition from the troposphere to the stratosphere.[^noaa_atmosphere]
+This region is the tropopause, the transition from the troposphere to the stratosphere.[^noaa_atmosphere]
 During this mission, the temperature dropped to a minimum of $-36.75\,^\circ\mathrm{C}$ before rising to $23.38\,^\circ\mathrm{C}$ at the peak of the flight at $41.60 \,\mathrm{km}$.

 ![light mode](stratospheric_launch_1/temperature_graph_white.png){: .light }